FlorianLoch/reusable-forks-queue/README.md

 process.send("giveMeWork");

 function processFile(filepath) {
 	//do something with the file (in this scenario work should
-	//get done synchronously, but it could also done
+	//get done synchronously, but it could also oeprate
-	//asynchronously by sending "giveMeMoreWork" in the callback function) }
+	//asynchronously by sending "giveMeMoreWork" in a callback) }

 //Alternativly there is a bootstraping function with might speed up things